strategicdata/pmhc-mds-spec/doc/identifier-management.rst

 assigned a unique code.
 It is the responsibility of the PHN to assign and manage these codes.

-Managing Practitioner and Client Keys
+Managing Practitioner and Client keys
 -------------------------------------
 Practitioners and Clients will be created and managed by Provider Organisations via the upload interface.
 Each Practitioner and Client needs to be assigned a